mantidproject/documents/Design/spectrum_number_and_workspace_index_abstraction.md

   For example, it could be a member of the workspace.
 - We should make sure that we do not negatively influence performance when a trivial set of indices is specified by the user.
   Trivial can mean either the full range or a range in combination with a trivial mapping from spectrum number to workspace index (such as a simple offset of 1).
+  I think our existing performance tests are in general not sensitive enough for this.
+  However, it will probably be fine if we support some special cases (which are actually the most common ones):

+  - We want to avoid going through a `map` or `vector` for translation in the simple cases of "full-range" (all spectra), or a simple "min-max" case.
+    This is simple to do, an example can be found as part of [this pull request](https://github.com/mantidproject/mantid/pull/15465)
+    I believe this will cover 95% of cases and ensure that there will be no performance hit.
+  - In the other cases, when an actual list of spectra is given, I suppose that that list is commonly small (since it is often manual user input), so `map` access is negligible.
+  - The remaining performance critical case is loading event data.
+Each event has an associated detector ID, and this needs to be translated to a workspace index.
+    This is currently done by creating a `vector` (instead of a `map`) for look-up.
+    We certainly have to support a similar mechanism.
+    This is a case where we will need to write some performance tests, to prevent regression.
+    These tests should be added well in advance so we can gather enough statistics prior to any changes and monitor the introduction of the changes.

 To deal with MPI in a way that is hidden from both the user and most developers, `Translator` transforms a user input into, e.g., a `SpectrumIndexSet`.
 This is best illustrated by the example from above: